 • The vendor knew or reasonably should have known the person being served was a minor under age 21.

-Bars, restaurants and breweries are typically excluded from host liquor liability coverage, as they are more likely to face a lawsuit related to alcohol overconsumption.
+Bars, restaurants, and breweries are typically excluded from host liquor liability coverage, as they are more likely to be sued for alcohol overconsumption.

 Liquor liability insurance can be purchased as an annual or short-term policy.
-It’s available for professionals serving alcohol as a business such as caterers, bartenders, food vendors and chefs.
+It’s available for professionals who serve alcohol as a business, such as caterers, bartenders, food vendors, and chefs.

 If you do have a liquor liability policy and your business gets sued, the following legal expenses can be covered: